LagerhausenAndrew/Capstone_Project/README.md

 * Create a React-App for my E-Commerce Woodworking site.
 * Create Links/Routes to navigate my webpage.
     * Have a products view page
-    * Have a reviews page on each products
+    * Link to submit questions/comments
 * Create auth (for login features)
 * Create a shopping cart feature
     * Allow logged in users to add items to their cart.